-It is envisaged that the Distributed ReStart project will demonstrate a world first – coordinating a bottom up from distribution networks to transmission level to provide a safe and effective Black Start service.
-The project is currently starting out, with key concepts having been developed.
+It is envisaged that the Distributed ReStart project will demonstrate a world first – coordinating bottom up from distribution networks to trans-mission level to provide a safe and effective Black Start service.
+The project is currently at the initial phase, with key concepts having been developed.

 Current focus of R&D and research gaps

-Distributed ReStart is currently in its early phase, but researches both technical feasibility, coordination between TSO/DSO/other agents in the event the solution will be necessary, as well as the regulatory framework.
+Distributed ReStart is currently in its early phase, but is researching both technical feasibility and the coordination between TSO / DSO / other agents in the event the solution is necessary, as well as the regulatory framework.